past event

 Moderator: Zongyuan Zoe Liu is the Maurice R. Greenberg Fellow for China Studies at the Council on Foreign Relations (CFR).
 Her work focuses on international finance, sovereign wealth funds, industrial policies, and the geoeconomics of energy transition.
 Her regional expertise is in East Asia and the Middle East.
 Dr. Liu is the author of Can BRICS De-dollarize the Global Financial System?
 (Cambridge University Press) and Sovereign Funds: How the Communist Party of China Finances its Global Ambitions (Harvard University Press, 2023).

 Peaceful Victory?
-Ronald Reagan and the End of the Cold War
+Ronald Reagan and the End of the Cold War (SOLD OUT)

 In President Ronald Reagan’s second term, he partnered with Soviet Leader Mikhail Gorbachev to bring the Cold War to a peaceful end.
 This seminar will explore Reagan’s Cold War policies, assess debates over what he intended toward the Soviet Union and whether it succeeded, and unpack the fascinating and complex friendship and rivalry between Reagan and Gorbachev.
-Along the way the seminar will illumine why the Cold War ended the way it did, which remains one of the most important yet still least understood events of the past century – with implications for the foreign policy challenges of today.
+Along the way the seminar will illuminate why the Cold War ended the way it did, which remains one of the most important yet still least understood events of the past century – with implications for the foreign policy challenges of today.

 This seminar is the second part of a two-part seminar series.